jbruechert/freetz.org/wiki/common/source_code.en.rst

 Developer version (trunk)
 -------------------------

-|/!\\| This version is only for experienced users and developers who
+|Warning| This version is only for experienced users and developers who
 know how to help themselves!
 The trunk changes continuously and might temporarily contain bugs or not work at all.